-An alternative from meeting the minimum requirements of the DWS is to allow privately-owned individual rain water catchment systems for up to six-lot subdivisions, pursuant to Planning Department Rule No. 22 - Water Variance.
-Rule No. 22 identifies, in part that the variance "...applies to requests for subdivisions that propose to rely on rain catchment for their water supply, on agriculturally zoned properties..."
+An alternative from meeting the minimum requirements of the DWS is to allow privately-owned individual rainwater catchment systems for up to six-lots within subdivisions.
+Rule No. 22 identifies, in part, that the variance "...applies to requests for subdivisions that propose to rely on rain catchment for their water supply, on agriculturally zoned properties..."
 Also, "Rule 22-4 Minimum rainfall. ... all lots to be served by catchment shall have an average annual rainfall of not less than 60" ..."

-The proposed subdivision or subject property is located in an area that receives approximately 80 inches to 120 inches of annual rainfall.
+The proposed subdivision is located in an area that receives approximately 160 inches to 200 inches of rainfall annually.